Why is My Guitar Hard To Play?

 The most common issues making a guitar hard to play are:

-2-Action (String Height) too high or too low can make plying difficult.
+2-Guitar Action (String Height) too high or too low can make playing difficult.

 5-String gauge is too heavy.
 If the strings are too big and thick they can be more difficult to manage and tend to make playing harder.
-Try a lighter gauge.
+Try a lighter gauge string.
+We can do that for you.

 6-Got Fret Sprout?
-What is that?? an undesirable condition in which the ends of the frets protrude from the outside edges of the fingerboard giving a sharp “sawblade” effect.
+What is that?? an undesirable condition in which the sharp ends of the frets protrude from the outside edges of the fingerboard giving a sharp “sawblade” effect.
 This is very uncomfortable.
-These are some of the usual problems needing correction to make your job of playing guitar, better, easier, more comfortable and fun!
+These are some of the usual problems needing correction to make your job of playing guitar, better, easier, more comfortable and fun guitar playing!

 Leave A Comment